Portrait #8: Maze, labyrinthine walk in Marseille 💦

 What cities and countries have you invaded?

-For now, I have only installed them in my city, Marseille.
+So far, I've only installed them in my city, Marseille.

 A dozen.